Wang-Guo-Sheng/gre_notes/magoosh/common/ingratiate.md

 #magoosh/common

+勉力迎合

-ingratiate (verb): gain favor with somebody by deliberate efforts Even though Tom didn't like his new boss, he decided to ingratiate himself to her in order to advance his career.
+> ingratiate (verb): gain favor with somebody by deliberate efforts Even though Tom didn't like his new boss, he decided to ingratiate himself to her in order to advance his career.